 The store administrator can save all the above-mentioned expense details for each product page (when viewing it in the editor).
-Using it all, the module will calculate the total expense on the product, i.e. the total purchase price of a product for your shop.
+Using it all, the plugin will calculate the total expense related to the product, i.e. the total purchase price of a product for your shop.

 You can also select the Profit Percentage Type, as markup or margin.

-As per your choice, the module will calculate the margin or markup for each product.
+As per your choice, the plugin will calculate the margin or markup for each product.

 - Margin = Profit / Selling Price

 - Markup = 100 * Profit / Purchase Price

 How to Add Custom Price Fields to Add the Cost of Goods for Products? #

 The custom price fields section lets sellers add multiple custom price fields to their product (edit) pages.
 You can add more pricing (expense on goods) details to your shop through it.